pbs-assess/pacea/README.md

 will document them by date in the [NEWS](NEWS.Md).

-We plan to update the indices, buoy temperatures, and OISST values on the 16th of every month (or next working day-ish), which should capture updates to those data.
+We plan to update the indices, buoy temperatures, and OISST values on the 20th of every month (or soon after), which should capture updates to those data.

 To check what date you installed `pacea` locally on your machine, we have the helper command: